 Until you recognize their good qualities but also acknowledge the things you don’t like about them.
 The things that they need to work on, are their lack of expertise that you can say you know someone.

 Because, let’s be honest, no one is perfect.
 It’s not until you recognize that side of your potential partner that you know them and accept them as they are.
 Hopefully, the good things outweigh the bad, and you can start a long-term relationship.

 Society has taught us to think very well before signing one contract: marriage.
 However, when it comes to business, we rarely apply the same terms.

 Doing business with someone you don’t know is like rushing into a relationship and ending up in a marriage with bad sex.
 Not good.

-If you like this article, don’t miss the Lesson 2: The Single’s Dilemma.
+If you like this article, don’t miss The Single’s Dilemma.